 Forget about the boring workstation you left behind in the office.
 This is your space now.
 What kind of luxury desk would you like to sit at for 8 hours a day?

 For minimalists who just need a computer and nothing else, a desk without drawers looks sleek and streamlined.
-For example, DAVIDSON’s Bracondale Writing Desk, whose effortless elegance makes it the perfect designer desk for a contemporary home office.
+For example, the Bracondale Writing Desk, whose effortless elegance makes it the perfect designer desk.

-Or, if you only require a couple of drawers for storage, check out the Mortimer, a beautiful designer desk and the apex of pared-back sophistication - with practical cable management too.
+Or, if you only require a couple of drawers for storage, check out the Mortimer, a beautiful designer desk with pared-back sophistication.

-Equally minimalist - and another great modern luxury desk - DAVIDSON’s Bailey Writing Desk, has a compellingly slim and delicate profile that would look great in small home offices.
+Equally minimalist, the Bailey Writing Desk, has a compellingly slim and delicate profile that would look great in small home offices.

 But choosing a desk is not just about style and design preferences.
 You’ve got to consider functionality.
 If your workday involves lots of papers and files, you want to ensure an uncluttered worktop, and so a desk with drawers is preferable.